tanglejs/new-plugin/tangle-new-plugin.md

 # tangle-new-plugin

-> A tangle plugin for creating new tangle plugins
+> A tangle plugin for managing tangle plugins

 ## Usage